Kaushal-Dhungel/aashraya/README.md

 [Click here to visit the app](https://aashraya.netlify.app/)

-Aashraya is a web platform to search for rooms, hostels,flats,homes,lands and roommates.
+Aashraya is a web platform to search for rooms, hostels,apartments,homes,lands and roommates.
-Users can also list their properties for sale or for rent and list themselves as a roomie as well.
+Users can also advertise their properties, or themselves as roomies.

 ## Project Structure

-*myproject* is the base project.
-There are four different apps:-
+*myproject* is the root directory.
+There are four different apps created for this project.
+They are:-

-    - searchingapp :- related to properties like room, apartment etc.
+    - searchingapp :- related to properties like rooms, apartments etc.
     - roommate :- related to roommates.
     - userprofile:- related to user's profile
     - core :- for registration and other extra stuffs